-Bond Rating: An assessment of the credit risk of a specific bond issue.
+Bond Rating: An assessment of a specific bond issue's credit risk.

-Bond Redemption and Interest Fund: A debt service fund for the receipt and disbursement of the proceeds of annual tax levies for the payment of the principal and interest on specific bond issues.
+Bond Redemption and Interest Fund: A debt service fund for the receipt and disbursement of annual tax levies proceeds for the payment of the principal and interest on specific bond issues.